 This consistency in counting is just as important as doing the workouts themselves!

-When it comes to the idea of doing pull-ups, a lot of people think back to their high school days when they couldn’t do even one.
+When it comes to the idea of doing a traditional pull up, many of you probably think back to your high school days when you couldn’t do even one.

 And I’m not the only one!

 I know dozens of people, men, and women, that couldn’t do a single one growing up.